dawiidio/o-menu/README.md

 * **menu**:
     * **padding**: *number* - padding for menu
+    * **openMenuOn**: *string|boolean* - open menu on event, if false opens only manually by close and open methods in object returns by oMenu function call
     * **elClass**: *string* - css class which will be bounded to the menu main element
     * **circleDegOrigin**: *number* - default is -90
     * **innerCircleWidth**: *number* - radius width of inner circle